 It’s proven successful to create something that saves people time and makes their lives easier.
 For example, let’s take a look at the movie Joy, starring Jennifer Lawrence.
 The main character, a busy, overworked mom, badly cut herself while wringing out a mop used to clean up broken glass.
 She knew she wasn’t the only one getting hurt by sharp objects stuck in mop heads.
 Based on that particular experience, she created a self-wringing mop.
 Joy identified a common problem and developed a product to solve it, saving herself and millions of other women time cleaning, and time tending to their cuts and scrapes from wringing out the mop with their bare hands.

-Products with automatic features and timers, apps that turn off your lights and close your garage to save you energy and give you piece of mind are all good examples as well.
+Products with automatic features and timers, apps that turn off your lights and close your garage to save you energy and give you peace of mind are all good examples as well.
 Imagine being on vacation for a few weeks but wanting to leave lights on at night in your home.
 You can use the Wink app and light bulbs, these products allow you to leave lights on for however long you prefer and have the app turn them off whenever.
 Forming new startup ideas that cut down on the time it takes to complete the task will engage and interest your potential customers.
-Once you come up with the initial concept, you are able to analyze and continue to tweak your product or service to make it less time consuming for customers.
+Once you come up with the initial concept, you are able to analyze and continue to tweak your product or service to make it less time to consume for customers.
 These types of perks won’t go unnoticed with your audience.

 Step 6: Travel to broaden your experiences